My sister-in-law absolutely LOVES pickles.

 - The Chinese also like to pickle lots of different vegetables, including radish, Chinese cabbage, and chili pepper.

-- In Korea, one of their staple foods is kimchi, which is a spicy pickled cabbage.
+- In Korea, one of their staple foods is kimchi, which is a spicy fermented cabbage.
 It is so important that many Koreans say a meal would be incomplete without it.

 - In America, some interesting pickled foods include okra, watermelon rind, pig’s feet, quail eggs, and pickled sausage.